 Winter conditions put more of a strain on your battery – you’ll be using the heater, lights and windscreen wipers a lot more than in summer months.

 It’s also important that you check your tyre pressure over the winter months, ideally every couple of weeks.
-It’s easy to do with one of our tyre pressure kits.
+It’s really easy to do with one of our tyre pressure kits.

 Find out the ideal tyre pressure levels for your car by clicking here.
-You can also often find it in your handbook, on a sticker on the inside of the driver’s door, or occasionally inside the fuel cap.
+You also often find it in your handbook, on a sticker on the inside of the driver’s door, or occasionally inside the fuel cap.

 Don’t be left in the dark